Phone-GWP-group

 What does peak season mean?

 Peak season, also known as the “golden quarter”, is the term given to the busiest time of year for eCommerce and retail businesses.
-It lasts from October to January. eCommerce peak season encompasses Black Friday, Cyber Monday, and the festive trading period.
-As many as 4 in 10 businesses see over half their annual trade condensed into these months.
+It lasts from October to January, and encompasses events such as Black Friday, Cyber Monday, and the festive trading period.

-In essence, peak season is when businesses experience their strongest trading.
+In essence, peak season is when businesses experience their highest trading volume, with holiday sales accounting for 40% of a retailer’s annual revenue.

-This makes peak season planning crucial.
-Businesses must ensure that their packaging supplies, processes, and supporting logistics can support the increased demand.
+This makes peak season planning essential, and businesses must ensure that their packaging supplies, processes, and supporting logistics can support the increased demand.

 How does peak season affect businesses?

-Whilst peak season affects most businesses, those trading online tend to focus considerably more on preparing for this sales period.
+Whilst peak season affects most businesses, those trading online tend to focus considerably more on preparing for peak season.

-With online sales now accounting for almost a third (approximately 27%) of all sales – and the growth in eCommerce continuing even after the shift caused by the pandemic, peak demand can place considerable strain on businesses’ operations.
+Online sales now account for approximately 30% of all sales across the Black Friday period 2024.
+The growth in eCommerce continues even after the shift caused by the pandemic, and peak demand can place considerable strain on a business’s operations.

 Add in complications regarding logistics, staff recruitment (and training), plus customer expectations, and peak season can be incredibly challenging for even the most well-prepared businesses.